 Snow globes.
 I once saw a whole store in Manhattan dedicated to snow globes.
-Bob had a hard time pushing me out the door.
+Bob finally had to pry my hands from these beautiful objects and pull me, kicking and screaming, out the door.

 Making popping noises with that bubble wrap stuff.
 It seems to be a ‘girl thing.’
 To this date, I’ve never seen a person of the male persuasion with this addiction.

-Turning off the sound on movies and making up my own dialogue.
-The plot gets even more twisty with two people playing.
+Turning off the sound on movies and making up lines of dialogue.
+The plot can get even more twisty with two people playing.

 The sound of a boat’s foghorn.
 Lonely.
-Desolate.
 Mysterious.
+Melancholy.

 The smell of asphalt after a summer rain.
-I wonder if anyone makes a perfume with this scent in it.
+Forget Chanel.
+I want a perfume with this scent in it.

 Things That Make Me Anxious